 6. There’s a possible Network Outage

-cable box, then check out downdetector. com to see if your program is experiencing a volume outage.
+cable box, then check out downdetector.com to see if your program is experiencing a volume outage.

 7. TV is not working correctly

 Unfortunately, your TV’s sound may not be working because of internal issues with your TV.
-If you have done everything and your sound
+If you have done everything and your sound is still not working, then it’s time to throw the towel in and seek a TV repair professional or try to repair it yourself.

-it’s best to purchase a new TV.
-Also, if your tv’s Volume doesn’t work, but you are able to hook up an external speaker via Bluetooth or surround sound, then go for that instead of paying for TV repair.
+The average cost of TV repair is around $200, so expect to spend some money.
+If what you spend on TV repair is 50% more than its initial cost, then it’s best to purchase a new TV.
+Also, if your TV’s Volume doesn’t work, but you can hook up an external speaker via Bluetooth or surround sound, then go for that instead of paying for TV repair.